-Neurokinin 3 receptor antagonism rapidly improves vasomotor symptoms with sustained duration of action
+Neurokinin 3 receptor antagonism rapidly improves vasomotor symptoms with a sustained duration of action

 To circle all the way back around, FSH is the hormone that's in a cat-and-mouse roller coaster with estradiol during perimenopause!

-It's also the main "signal" that they test for to see if a woman is in menopause.
+It's also the main "signal" that they test to see if a woman is in menopause.